mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 13 May 2025

-- The average temperature today is 17.51˚C,
+- The average temperature today is 15.56˚C,
-- With highs of 17.51˚C and lows of 17.51˚C,
+- With highs of 15.56˚C and lows of 15.56˚C,
-- It may feel like 17.2˚C with few clouds
+- It may feel like 15.23˚C with clear sky
-- The wind speed is 4.53m/s and visibility is 10000m
+- The wind speed is 3.67m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 72%
+- The pressure is 1019hPa and humidity is 79%
 - The sun will rise at 04:17 and set at 19:51

 <!-- weather_marker ends -->